gcardi/Anafestica/QUICK_TOUR.md

 As this application must use the Windows Registry, a question immediately comes to mind: where are the attributes of the form stored?
 In particular, which place in the Windows Registry?

 The answer is easy.
-In the most obvious place: in the `HKCU/Software/_Vendor/Product/Version_` registry key.
+In the most obvious place: in the `HKCU\Software\Vendor\Product\Version\FormName\` registry key.

-Where the hell does the *Vendor*, *Product*, and *Version* parts get the library from?
+The *FormName* part is taken from the `Name` property of the  `Form1` object, but where the *Vendor*, *Product*, and *Version* parts get the library from?
 How does the library user set these values?
-Also, this answer is simple: from the project's version info keys.
+The answer is simple: from the project's version info keys.
 Namely:

 <img src="https://i.ibb.co/x3ZK9gZ/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-3.png" alt="Project Info Keys sample settings">

-So, the position, size, and the state for the Form1 are stored in:
+So, the position, size, and the state for the Form1 are stored in `HKCU\Software\TestCompany\TestAnafestica\1.0\Form1\`:

 <img src="https://i.ibb.co/ws7wRyp/EED5-A532-D4-E7-484-C-8619-D2-EBF126686-A-4.png" alt="Sample registry node layout">

-Note that, as the form was never closed when it was maximized or minimized, the state of the form has not been saved.
+As the form was never closed when it was maximized or minimized, the state of the form has not been saved.
 Yes, just right, the library only saves values other than the default.

 Since the library usually uses one or more singletons for the serialization process, the other few lines of code (to be added only once), are used to ensure that the application forms are destroyed before the singletons gone.
 To ensure correct behavior, you need to add a few lines the project source file as: